Links

 Create a friendly name for your API key so you can easily identify it in the future, and select Standard as the API key type.

-Make sure you copy and save these details somewhere safe.
-Then, check the box and click "DONE".
+Make sure you copy and save these details somewhere safe

 4. Your messaging service SID (without buying a phone number)